treadwayhunter/codepath_homework/README.md

 2)	The comment authorizes a few html tags and attributes, allowing the potential for XSS scripting to occur if it’s not sanitized properly.

-3)	As admin, I entered the comment

-•	a href=”yahoo.com” onmouseover=alert(“xss”), stylized appropriately in html
+3)	As admin, I entered the comment "a href=”yahoo.com” onmouseover=alert(“xss”)", stylized appropriately in html

 4)	When anyone hovers over the link, the script will be executed.